 You can download and listen to music, stream audio content (including radio) from the web, record audio, or mix audio and video to create multimedia.
 You can also play music CDs on the computer (on select models) or attach an external optical drive to play CDs.
-To enhance your listening enjoyment, attach external audio devices such as speakers or headphones.
+To enhance your listening enjoyment, attach headphones or speakers.